GoogleCloudPlatform/enterprise-knowledge-solution/README.md

     * `compute.requireShieldedVm`
     * `iam.allowedPolicyMemberDomains`

     These modifications enable public IP access for the Web-UI interface while securing it through Identity Aware Proxy (IAP).
 If policy adjustments are not possible, you can opt to exclude the Web-UI component during deployment by setting the Terraform variable `deploy_ui` to `false`.
 Alternatively, you can deploy the Web-UI locally by referring to the instructions in the [Deploy Locally](./components/webui/README.md#deploy-locally) section.

+- You need a [Document AI Custom Document Classifier]() in your GCP Project.
+You can create a [Custom Document Classifier in the Google Cloud Console](https://cloud.google.com/document-ai/docs/custom-classifier).

+- You can use the [test documents and forms](sample-deployments/composer-orchestrated-process/documents-for-testing/forms-to-train-docai) to train and evaluate the classifier in your GCP environment.

+- We have created an annotated dataset to expedite the training process.
+Please contact your Google account representative to get access to the annotated dataset.

 ### Deploying the Sample
 1. Open [Cloud Shell](https://console.cloud.google.com/cloudshell)